 2. It regulates your blood sugar by releasing insulin and other hormones.

 Symptoms & Causes

-Pancreatitis can either be acute or chronic.
+Pancreatitis can either be acute, recurrent acute, or chronic.
 Acute pancreatitis occurs suddenly.
 Patients with acute pancreatitis typically present with severe abdominal pain and usually require emergency medical treatment.
 Some people who have had one attack of acute pancreatitis can go on to have several more attacks.
 This is called recurrent acute pancreatitis.
 Recurrent attacks of acute pancreatitis can lead to chronic pancreatitis.
 Chronic pancreatitis is a long-lasting condition where the health of the pancreas worsens over time.
 Patients with chronic pancreatitis may have chronic pain, trouble digesting their food, and can develop diabetes.
 It is diagnosed by imaging studies that show specific changes to the pancreas.

 There are several causes of pancreatitis, as well as certain factors that can increase your risk of developing the condition:

 (Via a feeding tube or IV if you’re unable to eat)